aprilwebster/building_websites/seo/seo_for_dummies_book/part_1_getting_started_with_seo.md

 ## How to Ensure Your Meta Tags Are Correct (Title, Description) for Each Page

 ### What Are Meta Tags?
-- Meta tags like the `<title>` and `<meta description>` provide information about your web page to search engines and users.
-The title tag appears as the clickable headline in search results, and the meta description provides a summary of the page content.

-### Why It Matters:
-- Properly optimized meta tags can improve your search engine rankings and click-through rates by making your pages more relevant and appealing in search results.

-## How to Ensure Your Meta Tags Are Correct (Title, Description) for Each Page

-### What Are Meta Tags?
 - Meta tags like the `<title>` and `<meta name="description">` provide information about your web page to search engines and users.
 The title tag appears as the clickable headline in search results, and the meta description provides a summary of the page content.

 ### Why It Matters: